 Click to enlarge

 The Gold Mine includes four association placer mining claims for a total of 89 acres which are patented.
 Mineralization consists of placer gold, silver and some platinum group metals found in the gravels, usually on the bedrock.
 In some areas on the steep slopes gold is found in a rocky soil on a metavolcanic bedrock.
-In the area of the placer mining claims, the metavolcanics are at least 800 feet thick.
+In the area of the placer mining claims, the metavolcanics are at least eight feet thick.
 These metavolcanics appear to rest on an intrusive rock, possibly a diorite.
 This intrusive rock made up the bedrock at the lowest elevations within the placer claims.

 In 1983 the government did several test holes and estimated just the gold reserves to be about 13,000 oz (ten samples taken at the time of patent) from flakes up to the size of a grain of rice.
 This estimate did not include the platinum, silver or gold values in the black sand, or nuggets that are larger than a grain of rice.